dhthwy/r/README.md

 # r

 "maybe it's because there is nothing good to reminisce. reminiscing humiliation brings so much joy to the world.
 Deal it.
 Share it.
-Reminis in it."
+Reminis in it.
+Only thing there is to remember.
+Absolutely fabulous."

 https://www.goodreads.com/quotes/530483-i-will-live-by-the-gun-and-die-by-the